yokosogithub/GeoGit/doc/manual/source/referencing.rst

 Referencing a GeoGit element
 =============================

 Many commands in GeoGit need a reference to a repository element.
-For instance, if you want to list the contain of a tree, you need a reference to that tree (we will see how to do this soon).
+For instance, if you want to list the contents of a tree, you need a reference to that tree (we will see how to do this soon).
 You can use the name of the tree (i.e. *roads*) in this case, but there are other ways of naming an element.

 Imagine that you want to list the content of a tree, but not in the current version, but in a previous one.
 Let's say you want the version represented by the command before the last one.
 How would you tell the corresponding command that you want that particular version?